Richard Carroll

 was their Senior year, 1960, and also another Senior, John Massie, stayed with

 them all at the ranch until they graduated.
-I don't remember how long
+I don't remember how long they

-even cooked for all of them!!!
+cooked for all of them!!!
 I hope they each did their own laundry!!!

 But, you know it was a fun time for all, and they never